sohamkamani/butter-seo-ssg-examples/ssr-seo.md

 If you want to view or verify the HTML on your Jekyll site, run the `jekyll build` command and view the respective HTML files within the `_site` folder.

+You can find the full source code for this example [here](https://github.com/sohamkamani/butter-seo-ssg-examples/tree/master/jekyll-example)

 ## SEO strategies for Hugo based sites